Frank Whitcombe: Honoured by the City of Cardiff - European Capital of Sport 2014

 Those men, who tried to tackle him, endured no easy task!

+Honoured by the city of Cardiff: Codebreakers statue

+On Wednesday, 19 July 2013, thirteen Welsh rugby ‘codebreakers’ were commemorated by a statue in Cardiff Bay.
+All 13 grew up within a three-mile radius of Cardiff Bay.
+Billy Boston, Gus Risman and Clive Sullivan are depicted on the statue; Whitcombe, Jim Sullivan, Roy Francis, Colin Dixon, Dennis Brown, Gerald Cordle, Joe Corsi, Johnny Freeman, Dave Willicombe, and William 'Wax' Williams are all named on the monument.
+Many battled prejudice and racism before leaving Wales to play rugby league in the north of England.
+The statue, created by Yorkshire sculptor Steve Winterburn, stands in Landsea Square, a prominent part of Mermaid Quay in Cardiff Bay.

 Wartime service

-During the Second World War Whitcombe worked as a long-distance lorry driver for Harold Wood Ltd Bulk Liquid Transporters of Heckmondwike, a reserved occupation.
+During the Second World War, Whitcombe worked as a long-distance lorry driver for Harold Wood Ltd Bulk Liquid Transporters of Heckmondwike, a reserved occupation.
 Harold Wood had government contracts to deliver aviation fuel in the early part of the war to RAF airfields, and later oil to Royal Navy mother ship's off the coast of Rhyl for the re supply of submarines.
 He also delivered Toluene for explosives.
 This job involved driving all over the country, he often drove through the black out, and on several occasions when delivering aviation fuel took refuge under his wagon during air raids.